42ts/-ft-mode-codegen/README.md

 ## Usage

 Run `npx mode-codegen` in directory which has configuration file `mode.config.json` to generate `mode.js` which must be loaded before hydration to apply theme mode earlier.

-refer to bin.d.ts for more information about configuration file format.